dotnet/docs-maui/docs/mac-catalyst/deployment/publish-ad-hoc.md

 Distributing a Mac Catalyst app requires that the app is provisioned using a *provisioning profile*.
 Provisioning profiles are files that contain code signing information, as well as the identity of the app and its intended distribution mechanism.

-To distribute a .NET Multi-platform App UI (.NET MAUI) Mac Catalyst app outside the Mac App Store, you'll need to build a *development provisioning profile* specific to it.
+To distribute a .NET Multi-platform App UI (.NET MAUI) Mac Catalyst app outside the Mac App Store with ad-hoc distribution, you'll need to build a *development provisioning profile* specific to it.
 This profile enables the app to be digitally signed for release so that it can be installed on Macs.
 An ad-hoc development provisioning profile contains an App ID, a development certificate, and a list of the devices that can install the app.
 You'll need to create a development certificate to identify yourself or your organization, if you don't already have one.

 The process for provisioning a .NET MAUI Mac Catalyst app for ad-hoc distribution is as follows:

 1. Create a certificate signing request.
 For more information, see [Create a certificate signing request](#create-a-certificate-signing-request).
 1. Create a developer certificate.
 For more information, see [Create a developer certificate](#create-a-developer-certificate).
 1. Create an App ID.
 For more information, see [Create an App ID](#create-an-app-id).
-1. Configure the App ID.
-For more information, see [Configure the App ID](#configure-the-app-id).
-IS THIS REALLY REQUIRED???
 1. Add devices to your Apple Developer Account.
 For more information, see [Add a device](#add-a-device).
 1. Create a provisioning profile.
 For more information, see [Create a provisioning profile](#create-a-provisioning-profile).
 1. Download your provisioning profile.
 For more information, see [Download your provisioning profile in Xcode](#download-your-provisioning-profile-in-xcode).